-The comparative lack of scientific information on the status of the population in the assessment area means that a risk-assessment style approach must be taken.
-The fishery was assessed using the risk-based Productivity, Susceptibility Analysis (PSA) as per IFFO RS v 2.0 procedures for Category D species.
+The species is not subject to a species-specific research the comparative lack of scientific information on the status of the population in the assessment area means that a risk-assessment style approach must be taken.
+No quantitative stock assessment is currently available for bullet tuna in the Indian Ocean, and due to a lack of fishery data for several gears, only preliminary stock status indicators can be used.
+Therefore, the fishery was assessed using the risk-based Productivity, Susceptibility Analysis (PSA) as per IFFO-RS v 2.0 procedures for Category D species.
 The species has passed this risk-based assessment (Table D3).

-European Squid (Loligo vulgaris) is approved by the SAI Global assessment team for the production of fishmeal and fish oil under the IFFO RS v 2.0 by-products standard.
+In order to be approved, stocks assessed must pass table D3; therefore, as this is the case here, by-product covered by this report is APPROVED for the production of fishmeal and fish oil under the current IFFO RS v 2.0 by-product standard.